W-PTWD-April-2024-Liftoff/the-bugfest-club/README.md

 4. Running the Express Server

-- In the terminal: node server.js
+- In the terminal:
+  cd ../openai-server
+  node server.js
 - You should see "Server running on port 3001"

 5. Generating Trips